THE ELSTREE PROJECT REUNITES THE SHINING CREW TO CELEBRATE 35 YEARS OF KUBRICK’S HORROR CLASSIC

-Supported by the Kubrick family and Warner Brothers, “Forever and Ever: 35 Years of The Shining” will bring back many of the original crew and cast of the film to the very studio where the film was made.
+Supported by the Kubrick family, Warner Brothers and Elstree Studios, “Forever and Ever: 35 Years of The Shining” will bring back many of the original crew and cast of the film to the very studio where the film was made.

 Already confirmed guests are Stanley Kubrick’s wife Christiane, and:

 Steadicam inventor and operator Garrett Brown

 Location researcher Katharina Kubrick